 the iota project

-The IOTA Project is a room scale VR game developed in Unreal Engine for HTC Vive and Oculus Rift.
+The IOTA Project is a VR game developed in Unreal Engine for HTC Vive and Oculus Rift.
 The player is dropped into the cockpit of a six story mechanized robot.

 Upon switching to Unreal Engine, we gave our artists a challenge: create an environment viewable in virtual reality.